igorwaw/advent22/README.md

 Task 6 and 8 solved with C. I used C99 standard and only tested with GCC 8.5.0 and 12.2.0, but it should work with any C compiler.

+Task 2 solved with C++.
+I used C++11 standard.
+It also compiles as amended/experimental newer versions (14, 17 and 2a).

 Task 2 requires Python 3.10 or higher because I used "match" statement.
 Task 11: Python 3.9 or higher (math.lcm).
 All other programs should work with any Python3 (tested with 3.6.8 and 3.10.8)